NicoloCavalli95horses/KMS-web-testing/content/01 Notes/clickjacking.md

 **Browser plugins/extensions** [[(Shahriar, Haddad, et al., 2015)]]
 - ClickIDS for Firefox: to detect overlapping clicks by comparing the bitmap of a clicked object to the bitmap of all other objects present in the same page.
 The user is warned when an overlap is found
-- Noscript: disables all JavaScript elements.
+- [Noscript](https://addons.mozilla.org/en-US/firefox/addon/noscript/): disables all JavaScript elements.
 It can degrade the user experience or prevent the user to fully access all the functionalities of a web application

 **Client-side proxy** [[(Shahriar, Haddad, et al., 2015)]]
 - The approach intercepts requests and responses and uses a set of policies to examine for matching with known clickjacking attacks.
 The approach delays the generation of response pages due to rigorous checking of JavaScript code.

 From [[(Sinha, Uppal, et al., 2014)]]:
 - **ProClick**: a client-side proxy that analyzes a web page for clickjacking symptoms before its rendering.
 It leverages on the HTTP communication to detect iframes
 - **ClearClick**: a browser plugin that monitors the page behavior during click actions.
 If a user is about to click on a page that has been framed or on a plug-in object, ClearClick takes a screenshot of the iframed page with opacity as zero.
-This screenshot is compared to the parent page's screenshot and if any difference is found in the two images the click action is prevented
+This screenshot is compared to the parent page's screenshot and if any difference is found in the two images the click action is prevented [[(Balduzzi, Egele, et al., 2010)]]

 ---
 ## References